Static Pricing Guarantees for Queueing Systems

 To gain some intuition behind the expressions of Theorem \ref{StaticGuaranteeMultiserverWithK}, we first note that the revenue guarantee is nothing but the complement of the blocking probability of an $M/M/C/\gamma+1$ queue when the arrival rate is $C$.
 This blocking probability decreases when more servers are added and also when the capacity $\gamma+1$ is increased, and so the opposite holds for our revenue guarantee: it improves with $C$ and $\gamma$.
 The cost guarantee, lacking a closed form except when $C=1$, is slightly harder to intuit.
 It is also increasing in $\gamma$, as can be seen in the $C=1$ case of Theorem \ref{StaticGuarantee}, but it is decreasing in the number of servers $C$.
 Put simply, our revenue and cost guarantees both improve with additional servers; on the other hand, with a higher cutoff $\gamma$, our revenue guarantee improves while cost guarantee gets worse.

 We conjecture that the guarantees in Theorems~\ref{multiServerProfit} and~\ref{StaticGuaranteeMultiserverWithK} are tight, just as in the single‐server case.
 In fact, similar families of instances (e.g., those with linear demand, $\lambda = b - ap$, and appropriately chosen $a$ and $b$) appear to push each inequality in our proofs toward equality in multi‐server settings as well.
 However, identifying a closed‐form instance that rigorously demonstrates tightness is more challenging when $C>1$, due to the more complex state‐space and service parallelism.
-Our numerical experiments have not revealed any gap between these bounds and the observed performance, reinforcing our belief in tightness.